dergigi/dergigi.github.io/bitcoin/resources.md

 #### Cypherpunks

 Bitcoin is cypherpunk technology.
 Made by a cypherpunk, based on cypherpunk ideas.
-I consider learning about cypherpunks and their ideals as essential.
+I consider exposure to the ideas and ideals of cypherpunk culture essential.

 - [A Cypherpunk's Manifesto][cypherpunks-manifesto] by Eric Hughes
 - [The Crypto Anarchist Manifesto][crypto-anarchist-manifesto] by Timothy C. May